-In this article we have asked our panel of experts for the top interview questions.
-We have also included pointers on how to deal with them.
+We asked our panel of experts for their top customer service interview questions, while giving pointers on how to deal with them and some sample answers.

 Also, if you are recruiting for staff you may find that this provides you with a few tricky questions to ask.

 This group covers generic interview questions that you will likely be asked, no matter what job field you are interested in.

 You will probably be asked one of these questions early on in the interview, so it is important to be prepared to face them and get yourself off to a good start that will boost your confidence as the interview progresses.

 1. “Why do you want to work here?”

 To answer this question you must have researched the company.
 Reply with the company’s attributes as you see them and how your qualities match them.

 This is not an invitation to ramble on.
 If the context isn’t clear, you need to know more about the question before giving an answer.